executors/executors/explanatory.md

 [^invariant_caveat]: Except in the case of `sync_execute`, as previously mentioned.

 # Implementing Executors
-* Survey low-level details that are not covered already and which the author of an executor type would need to know

-A programmer implements an executor by defining a type which exposes the executor interface.
+A programmer implements an executor by defining a type which satisfies the requirements of the executor interface.
 The simplest possible example may be an executor which always creates execution "inline":

-    struct inline_executor
+    struct inline_executor {
-    {
-      const inline_executor& context() const {
-        return *this;
-      }

       bool operator==(const inline_executor&) const {
         return true;
       }